 Cookware has effects on your daily cooking.
 It can cook food fast and change food’s taste.
 Even it can make you healthy or unhealthy.
 Here the question comes in which cookware is best for cooking?

 All cookware is good but some may cause serious damage to your health.
 For example, non-stick pans can cause cancer if you use them at high temperatures.
 Teflon covers non-stick cookware and it breaks down at high temperatures.
 Therefore, Teflon mixes with food.
-As a result, it causes serious health issues like short of breathiness.
+As a result, it causes serious health issues like shortness of breath.

 In this article on cast iron vs. stainless steel cookware, I will discuss their health effects, cleaning difficulties, and heating capability.
 After reading this article, you will have a complete idea of cast iron and stainless steel cookware.
 So, let’s find out which one is better: cast iron or stainless steel?